 A hiring manager does not want to hear generic answers, such as "I have good communication skills." or "I'm an excellent proposal writer."
 Instead, they want specific examples of how your particular skill set and work experience make you a good fit for the company.

 Before you go in for the interview, the first thing to do is to read the job posting.
-Look at each of the job duties and identify the personality traits, skills, and experience necessary to match the job description.
+Look at each of the duties and identify the personality traits, skills, and experience necessary to match the description.
+Don’t go in cold, practice with mock interview software online, and read on.

 For example, a job search for an administrative assistant may describe a few of the job responsibilities as: